 - 1. transcript performance in undergraduate courses in statistics and methodology - 2. faculty ratings of research experiences gleaned from admissions file - 3.
-Math and Analytic scores on GRE - 4. final examination score examination score in Psych Stats 709 (minimum = grade of 80% or above) - 5. instructor rating on Psych Stats 710 research project (score of "2" or higher on each item of rubric for Research Projects/Theses/Dissertations)
+Quantitative scores on GRE (i.e., percentage who score above 50th percentile) - 4. final examination or final paper/project score in Psych Stats 709 (minimum = grade of 80% or above) - 5. final examination or final paper/project score in Psych Stats 710 (minimum = grade of 80% or above)

-- 1. faculty ratings on Master's thesis (score of "2" or higher on each item of rubric for Research Projects/Theses/Dissertations) - 2. record of publication or scientific presentations (minimum = one or more research products of publishable quality) - 3. evidence in portfolio from classes or assistantship showing use of single case or individualized evaluation of intervention effects (minimum = one case example) - 4. score on written comprehensive exam question addressing research (minimum = score of "4" or higher)
+- 1. faculty ratings on Masters thesis (score of "2" or higher on each item of rubric for Research Projects/Theses/Dissertations) - 2. record of publication or scientific presentations (minimum = one or more research products of publishable quality) - 3. evidence in portfolio from classes or assistantship showing use of single case or individualized evaluation of intervention effects (minimum = one case example. e.g., 701 paper)

-- 1. doctoral dissertation committee member ratings on doctoral dissertation ((score of "2" or higher on each item of rubric for Dissertations) - 2. record of publications or scientific presentations (minimum = two or more research projects of publishable quality) - 3. faculty ratings on doctoral orals (minimum = scores of "2" or higher on all items on rubric for doctoral orals - 4. self-ratings on research skills in exit interview (minimum = rating of "2" or higher)
+4. score on written comprehensive exam question addressing research (minimum = score of "4" or higher)

-- 1. percentage of students admitted with prior research experience - 2. percentage of students who successfully complete Master's degree in three years and Ph.D. in five years
+- 1. doctoral dissertation committee member ratings on doctoral dissertation (score of "2" or higher on each item of rubric for Dissertations) - 2. record of publications or scientific presentations (minimum = two or more research projects of publishable quality) - 3. faculty ratings on doctoral orals (minimum = scores of "2" or higher on all items on rubric for doctoral orals - 4. self-ratings on research skills in exit interview (minimum = rating of "2" or higher)

-- 3. percentage of students who complete all data collection before going on internship - 4. frequency counts of students with various publications and presentations - 5. percentage of alumni who continue research and evaluation activities - 6. percentage of students who, following graduation, publish, do professional presentations, and obtain external grant funding.
+- 1. percentage of students who successfully complete Masters degree in three years and Ph.D. in five years - 2. percentage of students who complete all data collection before going on internship - 3. frequency counts of students with various publications and presentations - 4. percentage of alumni who continue research and evaluation activities - 5. percentage of students who, following graduation, publish, do professional presentations, and obtain external grant funding.